FB

 The above are a few good ways to attach safety chains, but this list is not exhaustive by any means.
 There are a lot of great ways – just ask yourself: – Does it follow the rules?

-Finally, our current best recommendation is the method in this article “Simple Chain Anchor System – Free Plans“.
-Enjoy.
+Finally, our current best recommendation for attaching trailer safety chains is the method in this article “Simple Chain Anchor System – Free Plans“.

 Now The Test !!